Canadian twenty-dollar note

 The Canadian twenty-dollar note is one of the most common banknotes of the Canadian dollar; it is the primary banknote dispensed from Canadian automated teller machines (ATMs).
 The newest version, the Frontier Series polymer note, was released to the general public on November 7, 2012, replacing the banknote from the Canadian Journey Series.

 Frontier series

 The Frontier series $20 banknote was first issued on November 7, 2012.
 It is a polymer-based note featuring Queen Elizabeth II on the face and the Vimy Ridge memorial on the back.
 The window displays the Peace Tower.

 On January 18, 2013, a Canadian botanist complained that a foreign maple leaf was used as the emblem on the polymer notes instead of the sugar maple that the country has on its national flag, along with the $50 and $100 notes.

 After the death of Elizabeth II, the banknotes with her image continue to be legal tender.
 Despite initial speculation that Elizabeth's successor, Charles III, might not appear in future designs, it was confirmed on the day of Charles' coronation, May 6, 2023, that the King would replace his mother on future $20 banknotes.
+On September 3, 2026, the Bank of Canada unveiled the design for the new $20 notes, featuring a portrait of Charles III.
+The new $20 banknotes will gradually enter circulation in late February 2027.